ModusCreateOrg/budgeting-sample-app/Readme.md

-# React + Redux for training
+# Budgeting - React + Redux Sample App

-Clean React + Redux setup for training purposes.
-No UI.
+Sample app demonstrating the power and simplicity of React, Redux, and Webpack.

 ## Contains